EfeErsan/bikestore_project/README.md

-# Patika CSS first homework
+# The first CSS lesson I did as part of the Frontend training on the path
 [patika site](patika.dev)

 [patika my profile](https://app.patika.dev/EfeErsan)